kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ### User story \#4

-A Policy Developer wants to create policies that specify the needed context-aware resources, or gracefully degrade if possible, when they don't have permissions for specific context-aware calls.
+A Policy Developer wants to create policies that specify the needed context-aware resources and host capabilities, or gracefully degrade if possible, when they don't have permissions for specific host capability calls.

 # Detailed design